sarahbmcl/how-are-you-feeling-giphy/README.md

 This site can be found at: https://sarahbmcl.github.io/how-are-you-feeling-giphy/

-This includes: html, bootstrap, css, javascript

-Choose one of the preselected buttons to display 10 still gifs, that will animate when clicked.
+## Application

+A gif-based way to display how you feel!

+Click a button with one of six basic emotions, or use the textbox to register your own emotion word and append it to the list.
+Choosing an emotionh will:
+- Display 10 still gifs

+From here you can:
+- Click a gif to animate that gif
+- Click the gif again to make it a still
-Click additional buttons to append gifs to the page.
+- Click additional buttons to append gifs to the page

-Use the textbox to add your own button that can be clicked to display those gifs.
+- Refresh to reset the page

+## Technologies Used
+- HTML
+- CSS
+- JavaScript
+- Bootstrap
+- Giphy API